MAF Training stands for Maximum Aerobic Function Training.

 However when my first race was over, I was a total convert to MAF.
 Not only had my legs not forgotten how to move fast but they were faster than before and I didn't once have that feeling that my lungs were exploding or that my heart was going to jump out of my mouth.

 After 11 months and having done 80% or more of my runs at or below my MAF heart rate, my pace was now 11:32 minutes/mile or 7:10 minutes/km.
 I had knocked a whopping 2:20 minutes off each km.
-And all with just slow running around.
+And all with just slow running and keeping within my heart rate zone.

 I am such a convert now and realize that this is the sort of running that really suits me.
 My husband Bill has even just started doing it having said that he could "never" run that slow.
 I think he was amazed that I recently knocked 13 minutes off my personal best in a half marathon and had zero injuries or fatigue afterwards.